-Financial intermediaries are prohibited from informing the persons concerned or third parties that they have filed a SAR (article 10a of the AMLA).
+Financial intermediaries are prohibited from informing the persons concerned or third parties that they have filed a report (article 10a of the AMLA).

 The MROS has the power to forward the report to the competent prosecution authority for further investigation.
-It shall inform the financial intermediary concerned within 20 working days whether it will pass on the SAR to a prosecution authority (article 23 of the AMLA).
+It shall inform the financial intermediary concerned within 20 working days whether it will pass on the report to a prosecution authority (article 23 of the AMLA).

-Financial intermediaries only freeze the assets once informed by the MROS that their SAR has been forwarded to the competent prosecution authority (article 10 of the AMLA).
-Before this information and during the analysis conducted by the MROS, financial intermediaries shall execute customer orders relating to the assets reported (article 9a of the AMLA).
-Upon transmission of the SAR by the MROS to the prosecution authority, this authority then becomes the competent authority for the seizure of the assets (article 10(2) of the AMLA).
-The revised AMLA will no longer impose any deadline on MROS to inform the financial intermediary of the possible transmission of its SAR to a prosecution authority (article 23(5) of the revised AMLA).
-In return, the financial intermediary will be allowed to terminate the relationship with its client within 40 working days as from the filing date of the SAR if the financial intermediary did not receive any news from MROS in the meantime (article 9b of the AMLA).
+Financial intermediaries only seize the assets once apprised by the MROS that their report has been forwarded to the competent prosecution authority (article 10 of the AMLA).
+Prior to this information and during the analysis conducted by the MROS, financial intermediaries shall execute customer orders relating to the assets reported (article 9a of the AMLA).
+Upon transmission of the report by the MROS to the prosecution authority, this authority then becomes the competent authority for the seizure of the assets (article 10(2) of the AMLA).